kcook98765/plugin.video.librarygenie/docs/kodi_community_announcement.md

 • **Navigation conflicts**: Built-in protection minimizes duplicate/stacked UIs
 • **Context menu missing**: Verify the addon is installed and enabled
 • **Manual items not playing**: Recent fix ensures proper file path URLs instead of invalid movieid:// protocols
+• **Import not working**: Check that source addon (Favorites/Shortlist) has content and is enabled
+• **Duplicate import results**: Import process automatically clears previous imports before adding new content
+• **Shortlist import failures**: Enable debug logging to see detailed JSON-RPC analysis and library matching attempts
+• **Favorites not detected**: Only playable video content is imported - check file extensions and plugin compatibility
 • **Debug mode**: Turn on debug logging, reproduce the issue, and check Kodi logs for lines prefixed with [LibraryGenie]

 ### Alpha-only notes